-With the world needing to transition to a zero-carbon economy, Bidfood, one of the UK’s leading foodservice providers, is proud to be the first UK wholesaler to commit to a science-based net zero carbon target within the ‘Food and Staples Retailing’ category[i].
+With the world needing to transition to a zero-carbon economy, Bidfood, one of the UK’s leading foodservice providers, is proud to be the first UK food wholesaler to commit to a science-based net zero carbon target within the ‘Food and Staples Retailing’ category[i].
 All in a bid to champion change within the foodservice sector, whilst encouraging suppliers and customers to follow suit, and drive governments to take bolder action.

 According to the Global Energy Review, the UK is estimated to have over 33bn tonnes of carbon dioxide emitted in 2021 alone[1].
 To support global efforts to take action against climate change and cut carbon emissions, as of this week, Bidfood have joined the Science Based Targets initiative (SBTi[2]) along with more than 1,000 worldwide businesses, who are all now working to reduce their emissions in line with climate science.